Michsior14/ngrx-addons/libs/persist-state/README.md

 - `source`: a method that receives the observable of a state and return what to save from it (by default - the entire state).
 - `storageKey`: the name under which the store state is saved (by default - the prefix plus store name plus a `@store` suffix).
 - `runGuard` - returns whether the actual implementation should be run.
 The default is `() => typeof window !== 'undefined'`
-- `skip` - The number of state changes skipped before the state is persisted.
+- `skip` - the number of state changes skipped before the state is persisted.
 Used to skip the initial state change.
 The default is `1`.
+- `migrations` - the array of migrations to run on the state before `rehydrated` event is fired.
+The default is `[]`.
+  - `version` - the version of the state to migrate from.
+  - `versionKey` - the key in the state that contains the version.
+The default is `version`.
+  - `migrate` - the function that receives the state and returns the migrated state.

 ### For feature states